micahmo/WgServerforWindows/README.md

 1. The `Internet Connection Sharing` service startup mode is changed from `Manual` to `Automatic`.
 2. The value of the `EnableRebootPersistConnection` regstry value in `HKLM\Software\Microsoft\Windows\CurrentVersion\SharedAccess` is set to `1` (it is created if not found).

-Note that even with these workarounds, Internet Sharing can become disabled after a reboot.
+Even with these workarounds, Internet Sharing can become disabled after a reboot.
 Therefore, one more action is performed.
 A Scheduled Task is created that disables and re-enables Internet Sharing using the WS4W CLI upon system boot.
-This should be sufficient to guarantee that sharing stays persistent.
+This should be sufficient to guarantee that sharing remains enabled.

 ### View Server Status
 ![ServerStatus](https://i.imgur.com/dcSJXKU.png)